SettleMint

 Reference

-List, create, read, update, and delete organisation asset class definitions through the DALP Platform API, CLI, and SDK.
+List, create, read, update, and delete organisation asset class definitions through the DALP Platform API, CLI, and SDK, and hide or unhide classes through the API and SDK.

 An asset class definition is a catalog entry that groups instrument templates and deployed assets under one label, such as fixed-income, equity, or a custom class your organisation adds.
 DALP seeds a set of system classes and lets each organisation add its own.